 But once you’re rolling, it’s hard to stop and make a change to a seemingly well-oiled machine.
 This is especially true if you have a lot of momentum behind you and jobs ahead of you.
 If it’s not broken, why fix it?
 The reality is that the correct classification of employees and independent contractors is so important that the IRS and your state employment department actively watches small companies just like yours.
 Unfortunately, many general contractors make the mistake of misclassifying what should be an employee as an independent contractor.

-(We recently published a blog which outlines the IRS test used to determine whether your independent, annually 1099’ed contractor is really your employee.
-If you have a hunch you might have misclassified your team members or their work has evolved over time, you’ll find this blog to be helpful before continuing).
+(We recently published a blog which outlines the IRS Independent Contractor Test used to determine whether your independent, annually 1099’ed contractor is really your employee.
+If you have a hunch you might have misclassified your team members or their work has evolved over time, you’ll need to take the IRS test before continuing).

 Changing Employee Status